Circular Sock Knitting Machine Society Bylaws

 The Treasurer shall maintain records of all financial transactions and shall report on the financial status of the Society upon request of the President or the Board of Directors.
 At the time of each annual meeting, or as requested by the President, the Treasurer shall provide the Board of Directors with an audited financial report.
-The Treasurer shall submit all relevant financial records to an auditor approved by the Board of Directors in a timely manner to facilitate such report.
+The Treasurer shall submit all relevant financial records to an auditor approved by the Board of Directors in a timely manner to facilitate such a report.
 The Treasurer shall also serve as Chairperson of the Finance Committee.
 The Treasurer shall receive all monies subject to the control and direction of the Board.
 All monies received by the Society, whether by the Treasurer or by the officers, shall be deposited forthwith in bank accounts approved by the Finance Committee.
-The Treasurer shall be the custodian of all bonds, stocks, notes, contracts of sale, mortgages, and deeds of trust for real property held or acquired for investment purposes, and of all other securities, and all insurance policies and other documents relating to any of the same and shall keep them in such places and in such manner as shall be approved by the Board of Directors.
-The Treasurer, in general, shall be the manager of all external financing of the Society subject to control and direction of the Board of Directors.
+The Treasurer is the custodian of all bonds, stocks, notes, contracts of sale, mortgages, and deeds of trust for real property held or acquired for investment purposes, and of all other securities, and all insurance policies and other documents relating to any of the same and shall keep them in such places and in such manner as approved by the Board of Directors.
+The Treasurer, in general, is the manager of all external financing of the Society subject to control and direction of the Board of Directors.

-ARTICLE SIX – BOARD OF DIRECTORS
+ARTICLE SIX: BOARD OF DIRECTORS

 Section 6.01 Board of Directors

 The Board of Directors shall consist of the President as chair, Vice President, Secretary, Treasurer, past President as ex officio member, plus two or more at-large members from the general membership, such at-large members to be nominated and elected at the annual membership meeting.
-The number of at-large members shall be determined by the Board according to the needs of the Society.
+The number of at-large members is determined by the Board according to the needs of the Society.